top of page

 • Choose your own destiny, autonomy

-• Navigating through social situations while sober
+• Socializing while sober

 • Self-reflection